notteddydev/reimagined_lamp/README.md

 ### ToDo (AddressBook)

-- Find out why profession seems to get overridden by email address when scanning qr code on iphone.
-- vcard object for setting / getting properties of a vcard?
-Useful for import / export
-- Merge ContactListView and contact_list_download_view
 - Add Profession as a model
 - Add option to filter by multiple fields to ContactList
 - Ermm... maybe... like... add some tests